Bryce Jarvis: Professional career

 The Arizona Diamondbacks selected Jarvis in the first round, with the 18th overall selection, in the 2020 Major League Baseball draft.
 He signed with the Diamondbacks on June 25 for a bonus of $2.65 million.
 He did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the pandemic.

 To begin the 2021 season, Jarvis was assigned to the Hillsboro Hops of the High-A West to make his professional debut.
 After pitching 37 1/3 innings and going 1–2 with a 3.62 ERA and 42 strikeouts over seven starts, he was promoted to the Amarillo Sod Poodles of the Double-A Central on June 21.
 With Amarillo, he missed over a month due to an oblique injury.
 Over eight starts with Amarillo, Jarvis went 1–2 with a 5.66 ERA and forty strikeouts over 35 innings.
 He returned to Amarillo for the 2022 season.
-Over 25 starts, Jarvis went 3–6 with an 8.27 ERA, sixty walks, and 110 strikeouts over 106 2/3 innings.

-To open the 2023 season, he was assigned back to Amarillo.
+Over 25 starts, Jarvis went 3–6 with an 8.27 ERA, 60 walks, and 110 strikeouts over 106 2/3 innings.
+To open the 2023 season, Jarvis was assigned back to Amarillo.
 In 25 games (19 starts) split between Amarillo and the Triple–A Reno Aces, he registered a cumulative 9–6 record and 5.26 ERA with 110 strikeouts in 102 2/3 innings pitched.

 On August 13, 2023, Jarvis was selected to the 40-man roster and promoted to the major leagues for the first time.
-In 11 appearances during his rookie campaign, he compiled a 3.04 ERA with 12 strikeouts across 23 2/3 innings pitched.
+He made his MLB debut on August 15 against the Colorado Rockies and pitched three innings in relief in which he gave up one run on one hit, one walk, and three strikeouts.
+Across 11 appearances during his rookie campaign, he compiled a 3.04 ERA with 12 strikeouts across 23 2/3 innings pitched.